johnsonandjohnson/mettle-components/CONTRIBUTING.md

 - Be sure to fork the repository.
 - Clone your forked repository.
 - run `$ npm install` from the root directory.
-- run `$ npm run prepare` to ensure husky is installed.
-  - This is to enforce conventional commits.

 Now that the setup is done
 - Create your branch from main.